jorgecarleitao/django-sphinxql/docs/queryset.rst

 QuerySet
 ========

+.. currentmodule:: sphinxql.query

-This document declares the API of the query set, i.e. the object like ``DocumentIndex.objects.all()``.
+This document declares the API of the query set, the object returned by ``DocumentIndex.objects.all()``.

 .. class:: QuerySet